Why we use DMEGC solar panels

 Warranty that actually means something

 DMEGC offer a 25-year product warranty on their Infinity RT panels and a 30-year linear power warranty.
-Most manufacturers only offer 12 years on the product itself, so this is better coverage than you'll get from many competitors.
+Most manufacturers only offer 12 years on the product itself, so this is significantly better coverage than you'll get from many competitors.

 The linear power warranty guarantees the panels will still produce at least 88.85% of their original output after 30 years.
 In practice, that means your panels will still be generating decent electricity three decades from now.